eponsonby/ATP-Support/job-announcement-playbook/details/similar-jobs.md

 ### Mission critical code

-The Mission critical code allows for tagging a job as belonging to a mission critical occupation.
-The following tags are defined:
+The mission critical code is a ‘tag’ we use to identify a job that is a “Mission Critical Occupation”.

+We created tags for these seven Mission Critical Occupations:

 1. Cyber Security
 2. Data Scientist